-BHR CCGs have been developing the role and commissioning of the VCS over the last year.
+BHR ICBs have been developing the role and commissioning of the VCS over the last year.
 The VCS are now key players in the transformation agendas being key contributors into boards, steering and task and finish groups.
+The Barking and Dagenham Collective are a member of the Place Based Partnership within Barking and Dagenham and their network, experience and expertise will be integral to the development of the Place Based Partnership priorities within Barking and Dagenham.
 This has been particularly the case with the older people and frailty agenda, where a number of new developments will be funded via the BCF and the VCS has been key in driving this forward.
 This includes care home trusted assessors to support patients to be assessed for a care home place in hospital for more rapid discharge, funding additional care navigators to enhance supported discharge and the expansion of Falls prevention classes as part of a strategic approach to falls prevention approach across primary, community, secondary care and the VCS.